L2-Lagrange/Simple-LM1875-sound-system/README.md

   <em> LM1875 amplifier system prototype </em>
 </p>

-The system is modular and consists of two main boards.
+This design is modular and consists of two main boards.
 One board is a reciever that includes an analog filter for reducing DAC noise, followed by a gain stage and output buffer.
 The other board is an LM1875 power amplifier board with an input buffer, phase splitter, and bridge-tied-load output.
-Each subystem can be built one at a time on breadboard/perfboard and tested before building the next stage.
+Each subsystem can be built one at a time on breadboard/perfboard and tested before building the next stage.
 They can also be used as building blocks for other systems.

 <p align="center">